HadrienG2/phalanstery/README.md

 ## What is this?

-This is an attempt to bring the kind of user-mode asynchronous tasking facilities that can be seen in C++ libraries such as Intel TBB or HPX to a native Ada package.
+This project is an attempt to bring the kind of user-mode asynchronous tasking facilities that can be seen in C++ libraries such as Intel TBB or HPX to a native Ada package.

 At the moment, it is very much experimental, and even the general design is still open for discussion.
 I would thus strongly recommend against basing any work on this library yet.